VignanTej/teltonika-eye-homeassistant/README.md

 ## Configuration

+### Option 1: Home Assistant Direct Integration

 1. In the HA UI go to "Settings" -> "Devices & Services"
 2. Click "Add Integration"
 3. Search for "Teltonika EYE Sensors"
 4. Follow the configuration steps:
    - Set scan duration (1-30 seconds, default: 5)
    - Click "Submit"

+### Option 2: ESPHome Gateway (Recommended for Extended Range)

+For better range and reliability, use an ESP32 as a BLE-to-MQTT gateway:

+1. See the [ESPHome Gateway Documentation](esphome/MQTT_CONFIG_GUIDE.md) for complete setup instructions
+2. Configure MQTT broker details in `esphome/secrets.yaml`
+3. Flash the gateway firmware to an ESP32 device
+4. Sensors will auto-discover in Home Assistant via MQTT

+**Benefits of ESPHome Gateway:**
+- Extend BLE range with strategically placed ESP32 devices
+- Lower power consumption on Home Assistant server
+- More reliable BLE scanning with dedicated hardware
+- Support for up to 5 Teltonika EYE sensors per gateway

 ## Entities